V-Sekai/manuals/prototypes/20230908-bendable-screen-generative-assistant.md

 - The Action Handler from Text-to-Text outputs to a 1080p+ Monitor set in portrait mode, which connects to the HDMI Capture Card via DisplayPort or HDMI.
 - The HDMI Capture Card then connects to the Linux computer via HDMI.
 - The keyboard and mouse are connected to the Linux computer via USB.
+- The microphone connects to the Linux computer as an audio input.
 - All cables (usb-c and others) must be compliant with the capture card.